Lynne Cheney

+Cheney served as Chair of the National Endowment for the Humanities under President Ronald Reagan and George H. W. Bush from 1986 until 1993.

-Childhood and education
+Early life and education

 Lynne Ann Vincent was born on August 14, 1941, in Casper, Wyoming.
-Her mother, Edna Lolita (née Lybyer, 1919–1973), became a deputy sheriff, and her father, Wayne Edwin Vincent, was an engineer.
+Her mother, Edna Lolita (née Lybyer, 1919–1973), became a deputy sheriff, and her father, Wayne Edwin Vincent (1915-1976), was an engineer.
 A descendant of Mormon pioneers, and with ancestral roots in Denmark, Sweden, England, Ireland, and Wales, she was raised Presbyterian and became Methodist upon her marriage to Dick Cheney.

 Cheney received her Bachelor of Arts degree in English literature with highest honors from Colorado College.
 She continued her education with a Master of Arts degree from the University of Colorado Boulder, and a PhD in 19th-century British literature from the University of Wisconsin–Madison.
 Her dissertation was entitled "Matthew Arnold's Possible Perfection: A Study of the Kantian Strain in Arnold's Poetry".

-Early career
+Career

 Cheney served as the sixth chair of the National Endowment for the Humanities (NEH) from 1986 to 1993.
 In 1995, she founded the American Council of Trustees and Alumni, a think tank devoted to reforming higher education.

 She is a senior fellow in education and culture at the American Enterprise Institute for Public Policy Research.
 She also serves as a director of Reader's Digest Association, Inc. From 1995 to 1998, Cheney served as the co-host of the Sunday edition of CNN's Crossfire, replacing Tony Snow.

 Cheney served on Lockheed Corporation's board of directors from 1994 to 2001.
 She gave up the $120,000-a-year position shortly before her husband's inauguration.
 She had served on the Lockheed board's finance, and nominating and corporate governance committees.

 In 2000, she was mentioned as a possible conservative female pick as Republican vice presidential nominee with George W. Bush.
 The appointed head of the nominating committee was her husband, Dick Cheney, then the CEO of Halliburton, whom Bush eventually chose as his running mate.